 There are still a few basic things people buy without checking their computer or phone: milk, petrol, toilet paper, that sort of thing.
-Just about every other purchase involves looking online.
+Just about everything else involves looking at a screen.

 What will your audience find when they do?

 Will you be seen?
 If you're seen, will you be noticed?

 They also cost stress and headaches - you work so much harder for those sales that you do get.
 There's the frustration of feeling like you're always hitting your head on the wall.
 There's that fatigue of being left to duel your competitors with both of your hands tied behind your back.

 For many businesses, a website is the first - and perhaps only - chance to make a good impression.

 Maybe you drive interest with something else - TV ads, face-to-face networking, celebrity endorsements, smoke signals, electroshock therapy - if it works, great!

 But get this: they're still checking your website as they umm and ahh over whether to splash the cash.

 It'd break the habit of a lifetime to do anything else.
 We've become so compulsive with our phones.
 We fiddle with them every idle moment.